-Guest Speakers' Series offers Nevadans a chance to hear prominent public intellectuals on issues central to the local and national community.
+offers Nevadans a chance to hear prominent public intellectuals on issues central to the local and national community.
 Where possible, CDC coordinates its program with the University forum series and the departments that take special interests in a particular visitor.
-CDC opens its guest speakers' series with a lecture by Marietta Chudakova, a Russian scholar and political activist.
-The CDC board identified several other distinguished figures whom we would like to bring to campus, including legal scholar Allan Dershowitz, pragmatist philosopher Richard Rorty; judge Richard Posner; and philosopher Martha Nussbaum.
+The CDC board identified several other distinguished figures to be invited to UNLV, including legal scholar Allan Dershowitz, pragmatist philosopher Richard Rorty; judge Richard Posner; and philosopher Martha Nussbaum.

 Marietta Chudakova, a leading Russian scholar and public intellectual, will give a talk at the Center for Democratic Culture on “Vladimir Putin and the Future of Russian Democracy.”
 Dr. Marietta Chudakova is professor at the Moscow Literary Institute, member of the European Academy, former member of Boris Yeltsin Presidential Council, and public assistant to the head of the Russian government administration.
 The presentation will be given on Wednesday, April 23, 12:00 – 1:00 p.m., at the Sociology Department conference room, CBC-B 225.
 The event is open to the public, faculty, and students.